BGP Enabled ServiceS (bess) Internet Drafts

 Working Group: BGP Enabled ServiceS (bess)

 This document describes a new EVPN VPWS service type specifically for multiplexing multiple attachment circuits across different Ethernet Segments and physical interfaces into a single EVPN VPWS service tunnel and still providing Single-Active and All-Active multi-homing.
-This new service is referred to as flexible cross-connect service.
-After a description of the rationale for this new service type, the solution to deliver such service is detailed.
+This new service is referred to as EVPN VPWS flexible cross-connect service.
+This document specifies a solution based on extensions to EVPN VPWS(RFC8214) which in turn is based on extensions to EVPN (RFC7432).
+Therefore, a thorough understanding of RFC7432 and RFC8214 are prerequisites for this document.

 Fast Recovery for EVPN Designated Forwarder Election